togaritogarikun/setting/README.md

 ## Installation
-When you would like to set up your mac using this shell script, enter following command on the terminal of your mac:
+When you would like to set up your mac using this shell script (MDEsetting.sh), enter the following command on the terminal of your mac:

     % sh -c "$(curl -sSL https://raw.githubusercontent.com/togaritogarikun/setting/master/execute_MDE.sh)"

 You will be required to enter the password of your mac, because 'make install' will be executed with 'sudo'.

 #### In the case of editing shell script BEFORE executing it
-Enter following commands on the terminal of your mac:
+Enter the following commands on the terminal of your mac:

     % cd